Naturally Daily

 Bladderwrack has natural anti-inflammatory properties.

-Bladderwrack can successfully neutralize the irritation, reduce swelling, and relieve pain by arthritis, hemorrhoids or skin irritation.
+Bladderwrack can successfully neutralize the irritation, reduce swelling, and relieve pain from arthritis, hemorrhoids, or skin irritation.

 The topical use of bladderwrack is also beneficial for sore muscles and joints.